vazovn/galaxy-maintenance/README.md

     galaxy_emails_management/run_get_galaxy_user_emails.sh

 a script collecting the emails of all galaxy users.
-This script is run as a cron job (owned by root).
+This script is run as a cron job (owned by galaxy user).

     manipulate_project_allocations/run_manipulate_allocations_end_date.sh

 a script allowing to modify the end date of every galaxy project.
-This script is run by root only.
+This script is run by galaxy user only.

     lifeportal_usage_report/run_lifeportal_usage_report.sh